TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Introduction

-Though data-driven approaches have made splendid progress, they have not made full use of large labeled datasets by employing the \textit{random image sampling} (RIS) strategy to provide data for training.
+Though data-driven approaches have made splendid progress on different benchmarks~\cite{Derainsurvey,Derainbenchmark}, they have not made full use of large labeled datasets by employing the \textit{random image sampling} (RIS) strategy to provide data for training.
 RIS leads to low utilization of image patches and neglects the spatial and statistical differences between different kinds of image patches.
-In practice, we observe that the performances of image rain and noise removal networks vary when tested on image patches with various spatial and statistical properties.
+In practice, we observe that the performances of image rain and noise removal models fluctuate when processing image patches with various spatial and statistical properties.
 This observation motivates us to discriminatively sample image patches for training.
-Therefore, we propose a patch analysis strategy to first divide image patches into different clusters according to the spatial and statistical properties.
+Therefore, we propose a patch analysis strategy that groups image patches into different clusters based on the spatial and statistical properties.
 Then we introduce the \textit{random cluster sampling} (RCS) strategy to provide data for training by randomly choosing image patches from different clusters, which is verified to make better use of image patches.